-Published: July 24, 2013
+Published: July 2013

-Despite growing recognition that the world’s water-related challenges extend beyond national and regional boundaries, there has been little-to-no discussion about global water governance that looks more holistically at shared water challenges.
-A new report from the Pacific Institute examines structures and approaches needed to meet the challenge of sustainable water management in an interconnected world.
+Despite growing recognition that the world’s water-related challenges extend beyond national and regional boundaries, there has been scant discussion of global water governance that looks more holistically at shared water challenges.
+This report identifies major concerns and offers recommendations for how water governance can be improved at the global scale, in an increasingly interconnected world.